 Remove the ambient temperature probe from the shield by removing the three hexagonal nuts that hold the ring in place under the shield.
 Now using the ice point bath with the reference thermometer, immerse the sensor portion of the ambient temperature probe into the ice mixture.
 After about 1 minute of time to allow for stabilization, compare the displayed value of the Temp Sensor AT to the reference thermometer.
-The temperature should be within $\pm 2^{\circ}$ C of the reference thermometer.
+The temperature should be within ±2°C of the reference thermometer.
 Next using a second thermos bottle with a warm water mixture of approximately 30°C immerse the temperature probe and compare the reference thermometer in the bath with the measured value indicated for Temp Sensor AT.
-The temperature should be within $\pm 2^{\circ}$ C of the reference thermometer.
-If both measurements are within the temperature tolerance, then it is not necessary to calibrate the ambient temperature probe.
+The temperature should be within ±2°C of the reference thermometer is not necessary to calibrate the ambient temperature probe.
 If the temperature is more than the tolerance, use the following procedure to reset the calibration of the ambient temperature probe.